msandt3/streamy/Readme.md

 - Cluster - this is the Kafka Cluster
 - Producer - this is a simple app that reads the wiki event stream and pipes those to a Kafka Topic
 - Consumer - this is the "client" application.
 Here we read records off the stream and pipe batches to be loaded into duckdb.
+- Right now its not doing anything other than writing to duckdb.

 Getting it up & Running